-The item will fund a heart health assessment, lasting at least 20 minutes, by a general practitioner (699).
-The new item will provide patients with a comprehensive assessment of their cardiovascular health, identification of any physical or lifestyle-related risks to their cardiovascular health, and a comprehensive preventive health care plan to improve their cardiovascular health.
+The items provide patients with a comprehensive assessment of their cardiovascular health, identification of any physical or lifestyle-related risks to their cardiovascular health, and a comprehensive preventive health care plan to improve their cardiovascular health.
+The assessment may include auscultation of the patient's heart, where clinically relevant.

-The heart health assessment item can be claimed once per patient in a 12 month period.
-The heart health assessment items cannot be claimed if a patient has had a health assessment service in the previous 12 months.
+The heart health assessment item can be claimed once per patient in a 12-month period.
+The heart health assessment items cannot be claimed if a patient has had a health assessment service, excluding an Aboriginal and Torres Strait Islander Peoples Health Assessment (item 715, 228, 92004, 92011), in the previous 12 months.

-The intention of this item is to identify cardiovascular disease (CVD) in people not known to have CVD including:
+This item is available to all Medicare eligible patients aged 30 years and over who would benefit from an assessment of this type.
+The intention of this item is to identify CVD in people not known to have CVD.